BrandonScottt/Data_projects_TripleTen/Sprint03_Telecom_Prepaid_Plans/README.md

 - `usd_per_minute`: Cost per minute after exceeding the package limits
 - `usd_per_message`: Cost per text after exceeding the package limits
 - `usd_per_gb`: Cost per additional gigabyte of data after exceeding the package limits

+## Answer these questions:
+For each user, find:

+- The number of calls made and minutes used per month
+- The number of text messages sent per month
+- The volume of data per month
+- The monthly revenue from each user (subtract the free package limit from the total number of calls, text messages, and data; multiply the result by the calling plan value; add the monthly charge depending on the calling plan)
+- Describe the customers' behavior.
+Find the minutes, texts, and volume of data the users of each plan require per month.
+Calculate the mean, variance, and standard deviation.
+Plot histograms.
+Describe the distributions.
+- The average revenue from users of Ultimate and Surf calling plans differs.
+- The average revenue from users in NY-NJ area is different from that of the users from other regions.
+- How you formulated the null and alternative hypotheses.
+- What criterion you used to test the hypotheses and why.